News / Analysis

 Commodities – Oil Rises on Reduction

-Oil continues battering resistance at $39, rising 54 cents to 39.81 overnight after the EIA confirmed the API’s drawdown from yesterday with a 7.195-million-barrel reduction of its own.
+Oil continues battering The price level that traders believe represents the highest value an asset will reach before reversi... at $39, rising 54 cents to 39.81 overnight after the EIA confirmed the API’s drawdown from yesterday with a 7.195-million-barrel reduction of its own.

 And gold, after finally breaching 1800, plunged by $38 as Asia came online before settling at 1774 this morning.